 But it’s good to bear in mind that there are student loans available that can help you to get started out.
 It could enable you to begin the track to your dream career.

-These funds are ones you need to pay back, of course, but the chances are that your degree will increase your income and make these costs feasible.
+Of course, these funds are ones you need to pay back, but the chances are that your degree will increase your income and make these costs feasible.
 Plus, if times get tougher than they are now, you could always consider debt relief for student loans.

 To advance your career, flexibility is important